google/recaptcha/README.md

 ### On Failure Exception

-You can use the `verifyOrThrow()` method to conveniently throw a `ReCaptchaException` when the challenge is invalid, allowing your application to identify the error and proceed accordingly, like logging the event or pass the exception to a handler.
+You can use the `verifyOrThrow()` method to conveniently throw a `FailedReCaptchaException` when the challenge is invalid, allowing your application to identify the error and proceed accordingly, like logging the event or pass the exception to a handler.

 ```php
 <?php